What is an MDI Spacer and Why Do You Need One?

 #asthmaniac

 You can get your spacer sent to the pharmacy of your choice after your asthma consultation.
-You CAN breathe better!
+Breathe better TODAY!

 All Posts